Current teen banking review

 Minimum deposit to open

-But the card’s $36 annual fee may start to eat into your teen’s savings.
-Card fees are also attached to paper statements, international ATM withdrawals and foreign transactions.
+But the card’s $36 annual fee may start to eat into your teen’s savings, and its international fees don’t make this card travel-friendly.

 How do I open a Current teen banking account?